 What will happen during knee replacement:

 - You may be given general anesthesia to keep you asleep and free from pain during surgery.
-You may instead be given regional anesthesia to numb the surgery area.
-With regional anesthesia, you may still feel pressure or pushing during surgery.
-You may remain awake during the surgery or procedure, but you should not feel any pain in your knee.
+You may instead be given a spinal or epidural anesthesia.
+This type of anesthesia keeps you numb from the waist down, but you will be awake throughout surgery.
 Your surgeon will make an incision over your knee joint.
-He will remove the damaged parts of your knee joint and replace them with a knee implant.
+He or she will remove the damaged parts of your knee joint and replace them with a knee implant.
 The knee implant may be made of metal and plastic.
-He may secure it with medical cement.
+Your surgeon may secure it with medical cement.

 - Your surgeon will move the muscles and other tissues around your joint back into place.
-A drain may be placed to remove extra blood and fluid from the surgery area.
-Your healthcare provider will close your incision with stitches or staples.
-He may uses strips of medical tape and a bandage to cover your wound.
+He or she will close your incision with stitches or staples.
+He or she may uses strips of medical tape and a bandage to cover your wound.